N0rz3/Eyes/README.md

 ### ✔️ / ❌ Rules

-this tool was designed for educational purposes only and is not intended for any mischievous use, I am not responsible for its use.
+This tool was designed for educational purposes only and is not intended for any mischievous use, I am not responsible for its use.

 ### 📜 License